RRashmipanda/Dentelo/README.md

  # Dentelo - Dental website

-                             Dentelo is a fully responsive dental website, Responsive for all devices, build using HTML, CSS, and JavaScript.
+                             Dentelo is a fully responsive dental website, Responsive for all devices, build using HTML, CSS, and JavaScript
    # Live Demo :

-                     # Prerequisites
+  # Prerequisites :

    Before you begin, ensure you have met the following requirements:

      Git must be installed on your operating system.